ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 	podman-compose up -d
 	```

 	This command will build AND run the container using the files in the current directory. the `-d` flag indicates that the container will run in detached mode.
-This means that the current terminal window will not attach to the container, and instead the container will run in the background.
+This means that the current terminal window will not attach to the container, instead, the container will run in the background.
 	</details>

 5. You can verify the container is running using `podman ps`, which outputs a list of all currently running containers.
-If your container is in the list, you have successfully started your container.
+If your container is on the list, you have successfully started your container.

 ## Developing using VSCode in a container
 1. Head to the extension tab and install the "Dev Containers" extension in VSCode.